- 4 Breakfasts, 4 Lunches, 4 Dinners

 During your stay at the lodge, choose from a wide range of onsite activities each day depending on your interests and activity level!
 Go at your own pace and create your own, custom experience.
 Between 3 and 4 activities during your stay are possible, depending on the activity's duration.
 Some highlights include:

-Rise very early this morning to visit the Macaw Clay Lick.
-On most clear morning of the year, dozens of large macaws and hundreds of parrots congregate on this large river bank in a raucous and colorful spectacle which inspired a National Geographic cover store.
-Discretely located 150 feet from the cliff, you can observe Green-winger, Scarlet and Blue-and-Gold Macaws and several species of smaller parrots descend to ingest the nutrient-rich clay.
-Outings are at dawn when the lick is most active.
+On most clear mornings of the year dozens of large macaws and hundreds of parrots and parakeets congregate in a raucous and colorful spectacle on a cliff located near the lodge.
+This spellbinding spectacle inspired a National Geographic cover story.
+Viewing is possible on the opposite side of the Tambopata River at approximately fifty meters (165 feet) from the cliff.
+From an unobtrusive spot and with the assistance of powerful telescopes and weather permitting, you are able to observe Green-winged, Scarlet and Blue-and-gold Macaws and several species of smaller parrots and parakeets as they descend to ingest clay.
+Outings are at dawn when the clay lick is most active.

 Learn how to become a keen birdwatcher.
 The bird world at Tambopata is astoundingly diverse and the ideal place to catch the bird watching fever.
 During your outing with an expert birding guide, learn about the proper use of binoculars and telescopes, the basics about bird watching techniques, how to identify the main families, recognize sounds and their different habitats.

 The Tambopata region holds the record for more species of butterflies in the world.
 Tambopata Research Center researchers and guides have identified their favorite habitats according to the species.
 Large, small, colorful, transparent...you are in for a delightful visual experience.
 Also this is a great chance to photograph these colorful creatures.
 Apart from witnessing an extraordinary nature show, you will have the opportunity to learn about their behavior and amazing adaptation methods of surviving in the rainforest.